urbanairship/airship-expo-plugin/README.md

 Android Config:
 - icon: Required.
 Local path to an image to use as the icon for push notifications.
 96x96 all-white png with transparency.
 The name of the icon will be the resource name.
 - customNotificationChannels: Optional.
 The local path to a Custom Notification Channels resource file.
+- airshipExtender: Optional.
+The local path to a AirshipExtender.kt file.

 iOS Config:
 - mode: Required.
 The APNS entitlement.
 Either `development` or `production`.
 - notificationService: Optional.
-The local path to a custom Notification Service Extension.
+The local path to a custom Notification Service Extension or `DEFAULT_AIRSHIP_SERVICE_EXTENSION` for Airship's default one.
 - notificationServiceInfo: Optional.
 Airship will use a default one if not provided.
 The local path to a Notification Service Extension Info.plist.
+- notificationServiceTargetName: Optional.
+Defaults to NotificationServiceExtension if not provided.
+- developmentTeamID: Optional.
+The Apple Development Team ID used to configure the Notification Service Extension target.
+- airshipExtender: Optional.
+The local path to a AirshipPluginExtender.swift file.

 ## Calling takeOff